 - Wire fraud

 Regardless of how you came under federal investigation, facing federal charges is generally more serious than their state or local equivalent.
+And you don’t want to confront them without a Los Angeles federal fraud attorney.

 Federal charges are serious for three main reasons: